- Update

 Highlights

-- Romania targets around 31% of renewables in its final energy consumption in 2030.
+- Romania targets 34% of renewables in its final energy consumption in 2030 and plans to phase out lignite by 2032.

-- Romgaz and OMV Petrom account for more than 90% of the gas production and dominate the wholesale market.
+- Romgaz and OMV Petrom account for 90% of the gas production and dominate the wholesale market.

-- The energy intensity is decreasing rapidly (twice the EU pace).
+- The energy intensity is decreasing rapidly (twice the EU pace) and is lower than the EU average.

-- A new nuclear unit could be commissioned in Cernavoda in 2031.
+- Two new nuclear units could be commissioned in Cernavoda by 2031.

 Institutions & Energy Policy